diquinnyonk/WpclassMVC/README.md

 Passing more than one parameter:
 I have a version where you can pass two parameters through but it's not the neatest solution so this is going to require further digging to create solution.

+> All great things have a small beginning

+That dude from prometheus